brycerkr/Leaflet-Map/README.md

 # To run:

+1. Clone repo and switch to branch `fully-featured`.
-1. Run `npm install` to install required dependencies.
+2. Run `npm install` to install required dependencies.
-2. Run `npm run dev`.
+3. Run `npm run dev`.
-3. Open hosting address in a browser.
+4. Open hosting address in a browser.